seanivore/non-bio-life/contact-us.md

 ---
 layout: page
 title: Contact
-description: Get in touch with the team behind Non-Biological Life
+description: Learn about & get in touch with the team behind Non-Biological Life
 ---
 # About the Human